Queen ant

-A queen ant (formally known as a gyne) is an adult, reproducing female ant in an ant colony; generally she will be the mother of all the other ants in that colony.
+A queen ant (also known as a gyne) is an adult, reproducing female ant in an ant colony; she is usually the mother of all the other ants in that colony.
 Some female ants, such as the Cataglyphis, do not need to mate to produce offspring, reproducing through asexual parthenogenesis or cloning, and all of those offspring will be female.
 Others, like those in the genus Crematogaster, mate in a nuptial flight.
-Queen offspring ants develop from larvae specially fed in order to become sexually mature among most species.
-Depending on the species, there can be either a single mother queen, or potentially hundreds of fertile queens in some species.
+Queen offspring ants among most species develop from larvae specially fed in order to become sexually mature.

+Depending on the species, there can be either a single mother queen, or potentially hundreds of fertile queens.
+Not every colony of ants has a queen.
+Some colonies have multiple queens.

+Queen ants are the only members of a colony to lay eggs.
+After mating, they can produce thousands, sometimes millions, of eggs during their lifetime.
 A queen of Lasius niger was held in captivity by German entomologist Hermann Appel for 283/4 years; also a Pogonomyrmex owyheei has maximum estimated longevity of 30 years in the field.

 Life cycle

 Development

 Ants go through four stages of development: egg, larva, pupa (sometimes cocoon, called metamorphosis depending on the species) and adult.
 The larvae have no legs but are capable of some minor movement, such as bending their head toward a food source when fed.
-During this stage, the level of care and nourishment the larvae receive will determine their eventual adult form.
+During this stage, the level of care and nourishment the larvae receive determines their eventual adult form.
 When resources are low, all larvae will develop into female worker ants; however, if the parent of a sexually reproducing colony has a plentiful supply of food, some of the larvae will receive better nourishment than others, and develop into winged, sexually mature female ants destined to leave the colony.
 At this stage, the winged female ants are sometimes known as "princess ants".

 Early life

 When conditions are hot and humid after rain and there is minimal wind, masses of winged sexually reproducing ants or "flying ants" will leave their parent nest and take flight.
 The mating flights occur simultaneously in all ant nests of the particular species.
 The female "queen" ants will fly a long distance, during which they will mate with at least one winged male from another nest.
 He transfers sperm to the seminal receptacle of the queen and then dies.
-Once mated, the "queen" will attempt to find a suitable area to start a colony and, once found will detach her wings.
+Once mated, the "queen" will attempt to find a suitable area to start a colony and, once found, will detach her wings.